 - When will construction begin?

-We expect construction to begin Spring of 2017.
+We expect construction to begin sometime this summer.

 - How big will the new library be?

 The new library will be approximately 60,000 square feet, over twice the size of the current facility.

 - What new technology will be offered in the new library?